 Air Quality Experts

-Assessments are completed in accordance with the Institute of Air Quality Management ‘A guide to the assessment of air quality impacts on designated nature conservation sites‘ and the Environment Agency ‘Air Emissions Risk Assessment for Your environment Permit‘ guidance.
-These sources provide the authoritative guidance on how to undertake an Ecological Air Quality Assessment and outline the criteria against which the results are compared.
+Assessments are completed in accordance with the Institute of Air Quality Management ‘A guide to the assessment of air quality impacts on designated nature conservation sites‘ and the Environment Agency ‘Air Emissions Risk Assessment for Your environment Permit‘.
+These provide authoritative guidance on how to undertake Ecological Air Quality Assessments, as well as the criteria for results comparison.

 For further information or to request a quote, please call today or contact us online.